zoj613/htnorm/README.md

 # htnorm

-This repo provides a C implementation of a fast and exact sampler from a multivariate normal distribution (MVN) truncated on a hyperplane as described [here][1]
+This repo provides a C implementation of a fast and exact sampling algorithm for a multivariate normal distribution (MVN) truncated on a hyperplane as described [here][1]

 this repo implements the following from the paper: